 Our leaders, teachers, mentors and students embrace the concept of student-engaged learning in education.
 Why?
 Because it builds student ownership of learning, drives achievement, and focuses students on reaching standards-based learning targets.
 Students continually conduct learning assessments and improve the quality of their work through models, reflection, critique, rubrics, mentor, and teacher assistance.
 And staff members conduct ongoing data inquiry and analysis, examining factors including student work and results of formal educational assessments.
 Using this approach, we promote educational equity across our center.

 Our center fosters a culture of respect, responsibility, courage, and kindness, where students and adults are committed to quality work and citizenship.
 School structures and traditions—such as crew, community meetings, exhibitions of student work, and service learning—ensure that every student is known and cared for, student leadership is nurtured, and contributions to the school and world are celebrated.
 Students and staff are supported to do better work and be better people than they thought possible.

-Our school leaders build a cohesive vision focused on student achievement and continuous improvement.
+Our program leaders build a cohesive vision focused on student achievement and continuous improvement.
 And they align all activities with that vision.
 Leaders use data wisely, boldly shape school structures to best meet student needs, celebrate joy in learning, and build a school-wide culture of trust and collaboration.
-Leadership in our centers goes beyond a single person or team; it’s a role and expectation for all and all courses meet A-G requirements for post-secondary acceptance.
+Leadership in our centers goes beyond a single person or team; it’s a role and expectation for all and all courses meet requirements for post-secondary acceptance.